pingcap/docs/br/rawkv-backup-and-restore.md

 # Back Up and Restore Raw KV

-Backup & Restore (BR) supports backing up and restoring Raw KV (used by TiKV and PD) in particular.This document describes how to back up and restore Raw KV.
+Backup & Restore (BR) supports backing up and restoring Raw KV (used by TiKV and PD) in particular.
+This document describes how to back up and restore Raw KV.

 > **Warning:**
 >